How To Ask For a Raise — and Get It

 According to research by Mintel, women are 50% less confident about asking for a raise compared to men — 42% of men feel confident about asking for a pay increase compared to just 22% of women.
 And this lack of confidence may, unfortunately, be warranted.
 A separate study conducted by Harvard Business Review found that women are just as likely to ask for a raise; however, they are much less likely to receive one.
 Only 15% of the women who asked for more money received the raise compared to 20% of men.
 This failure to receive raises on the same level as male counterparts is one of the reasons for the existing gender pay gap.
 On average, white women in the U.S. earn $0.77 for every dollar earned by their white male peers, and this discrepancy expands greatly when race is factored in.

 Despite these stats, there are things women can do to increase their chances of getting a pay increase.
-In today’s “Financially Savvy Female” column, we chat with Ashley Stahl, career expert at SoFi, about how women can build their confidence to ask for a raise — and actually get one when they ask.
+In this “Financially Savvy Female” column, we chat with Ashley Stahl, career expert at SoFi, about how women can build their confidence to ask for a raise — and actually get one when they ask.

 Many women are apprehensive about asking for raises.
 What steps can they take to build up confidence before approaching their manager about getting a raise?